 - A user is assigned a certain tag

-- A user is assigned a certain attribute
+- A user is assigned a custom field

-Imagine that you want to make a campaign of 15 messages over a complete month, then you quickly lose sight of your campaign, because you only see the message names.
+Imagine that you want to make a sequence of 15 messages over a complete month, then you quickly lose sight of your sequence, because you only see the message names.

 - Multiple languages